rickstergg/ShoutoutBot/README.md

 # What is this?

 This is a Twitch Chatbot built on top of `tmi.js` and can be configured via the `default.json` file.
-Pull it locally, populate the settings with your own configuration, add in some API keys, and you got a bot that can do some serious werk for your own channels or channels you mod for!
+Pull it locally, populate the settings with your own configuration, add in some optional API keys, and you got a bot that can do some serious werk for your own channels or channels you mod for!

 # Features

 * Automatically shoutsout streamers and friends of the channel when they type in chat.
 Managed manually by a list of streamers of your choice!
 * Automatically shoutsout streamers who raid you!
+Customize the message at it contains profanity. ;3
 * Automatically bans any account that says a few words in the legendary big follows sentence.
-They keep changing how they say it
+They keep changing how they say it, but we just update it to match.
 * Customizable delay duration so it's instantaneous or - on the other hand - doesn't seem robotic.
 * Also comes with some fun games like !thanos, which times out random people in the channel for a certain duration of time.